ashanmadhuwantha/currency-convertor/README.md

-# rupees-convertor
+# currency-convertor
-it converts numbers to currency rupees
+it converts numbers to any currency type

-input just a number
+input just a number and currency type

 eg:
-    var number = rsConverter(12);
+var number = curConverter(12,rs);

 OUTPUT:
-    Rs : 12.00
+    RS: 12.00